Email marketing

 When email campaigns align with that shift, they don't feel like win-back attempts.
 They feel well timed.

-Why timing changes everything
+Why timing beats tactics

 Most strategies focus on what to send.
 Very few consider when people are actually ready to care again.